What is Data Quality?

 Without the right data governance approach, the company may never resolve inconsistencies within different systems across the organization.
 For example, customer names can be listed differently depending on the department.
 Sales might say “Sally.”
 Logistics uses “Sallie.”
 And customer service lists the name as “Susan.”
 This poor-quality data governance can result in confusion for customers that have multiple interactions with each department over time.

-How to Determine Data’s Quality
+6 Ways on How to Determine Data’s Quality

 The Data Quality Assessment Framework (DQAF) is a set of data quality dimensions, organized into six major categories: completeness, timeliness, validity, integrity, uniqueness, and consistency.